top of page

 This block between 18th and 19th and Carlton and Callowhill is the most intact block over the last century.

-Note also the "S" for store and the "D" for dwelling on the brick (pink) structures along Callowhill Street.
+Note also the "S" for store on the Callowhill Street buildings and the "D" for dwelling on the brick (pink) structures along Carlton Street.
 The south side of Callowhill is very much as it is today, with first floor retail and residences above.
 Almost every corner building in 1917 was a retail establishment of some sort.
 The wood (yellow) structures in the rear of buildings are privies, although some are more upscale brick in this sketch.

 dinan sites 1928 v6 8606 flp numbered filters.jpg